tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 When showing more days (bold widget, large widget), the min and max values and the weather symbol refer to the whole day.

+Since version 0.58.0 onward, this app can display weather warnings in widgets.
 To display weather warnings in widgets, you need to enable this feature in the settings.
-When enabled, the *most severe* weather warning issued for your location is displayed in the widget.
+When a warning is issued for your chosen location, the classic widget and the large widget display a warning symbol.
+The clock widget and the bold widget also display a small text indicating the warning category of the *most severe* weather warning issued for your location.
 When there are multiple warnings issued, this is indicated by three dots ("...") and a plus ("+").
 You have to go to the app to see them all.

 ### What do the symbols in the main app mean?